river-corridors-sfa/rcsfa-essdive-api/ESS-DIVE_Download_R/README.md

 ## Objective
 The `download_and_read_data()` function downloads data from [ESS-DIVE](https://data.ess-dive.lbl.gov/data) to a local directory on your computer and then reads the downloaded csv files into R's global environment as a list.
 ## Directions
+1. Locate the data package on [ESS-DIVE](https://data.ess-dive.lbl.gov/data).
+2. Identify the file you want to download.
+This could be the entire data package ("Download All"), a specific file, or a zipped folder.
-1. Source in the function by pasting the following code at the top of your script.
+3. Source in the [function](https://github.com/river-corridors-sfa/rcsfa-essdive-api/blob/main/ESS-DIVE_Download_R/script_ess_dive_file_download_function.R) by pasting the following code at the top of your R script.

 ``` R
 # Load devtools package